 Empirically Validated Subscales:

-- All six subscales within the GARS-3 have undergone empirical validation, confirming their validity and sensitivity in identifying children with Autism Spectrum Disorder.
-This validation process strengthens the reliability of the subscales in accurately assessing and diagnosing ASD.
+• Empirical validation of the 6 individual subscales within the GARS-3 has been performed, demonstrating their validity and sensitivity in detecting children with Autism Spectrum Disorder.
+So, this validation process confirms the reliability of the subscales on assessing the classification and diagnosis of ASD.

 Normative Data Collection: